 Develop and implement a vegetation removal or management plan as described in Order section X.A.

-Vegetation removal or management shall not exceed the minimum amount necessary to achieve fire and flood risk reduction goals and objectives, as determined by modeling or equivalent quantifiable assessment methods.
+Vegetation removal or management shall not exceed the minimum amount necessary to achieve fire and flood risk reduction goals and objectives.

-Dischargers in the high tier of Category B shall avoid adverse beneficial use impacts from vegetation removal or management by incorporating the following measures to the maximum extent practicable:
+Dischargers conducting high tier Category B project activities shall avoid adverse beneficial use impacts from vegetation removal or management by incorporating the following measures to the maximum extent practicable:

 Conduct vegetation removal or management in a mosaic by either conducting programmatic vegetation removal or management at individual activity locations in a manner that maintains spatial heterogeneity, interspersion, and vertical biotic structure complexity or conducting programmatic vegetation removal or management in a rotation such that different stages of regrowth are allowed in a manner that maintains habitat complexity over the total project area.